R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 ### Version 2.01 patch (12/7/2022)
 - Fixed a SD version bug that was breaking gameplay whenever the player died.
 ### Version 2.00 (12/2022)
 - I made changes to the folder structure that broke almost all features in my old code and started fresh.
 This was done to make the mod more like Twi's Supply Drop which is installed as a self-contained folder and thus does not put anything into the main directory.
 I still included a version that you can install onto a vanilla copy but as mentioned above you need OpenRVS 1.3 at a minimum.
-The Supply Drop version will be the same in terms of features but I had to compile it differently therefore it required a seperate version and much more testing.
+The Supply Drop version will be the same in terms of features but I had to compile it differently therefore it required a separate version and much more testing.

-An expansion pack with a collection of ECT+SD+Mercerneraries enemy pack+Updated Template files+other mods/community improvements is in development!
+An expansion pack with a collection of ECT+SD+Mercenaries enemy pack+Updated Template files+other mods/community improvements is in development!